What travelers need to know about the Boeing 737 Max 9 grounding - KESQ

 The FAA order grounded 171 of the world’s 737 Max 9 aircraft.
 There are 215 in service.

-Some international carriers operate models that are not affected by the issue that the FAA directive is addressing because they don’t have a mid-cabin door plug.
+Some international carriers operate Max 9s that are not affected because they don’t have a mid-cabin door plug.
 Some other airlines, flying aircraft with the door plugs, have followed the FAA’s lead and grounded their planes.

 Mexico’s Aeromexico and Copa Airlines in Panama are among the international carriers with the most 737 Max 9 aircraft in their fleets.
 Aeromexico said in a statement that it grounded its Max-9s over the weekend in accordance with the FAA’s directive.
-Copa Airlines said in an updated statement on Sunday that operations of its 21 737 Max 9 aircraft have been suspended “until further notice, as authorities finalize inspection requirements for their return to service.”
-The airline is following the airworthiness directive issued by the FAA, the airline said.
+Copa Airlines said in an updated statement on Wednesday that operations of its 21 Max 9 aircraft remain suspended as the airline awaits further details on inspections.

 Turkish Airlines, which has five Max 9 aircraft in its 400-plus plane fleet, said that it will withdraw the aircraft from its fleet “until the technical investigation process is completed and the measures requested by the authorities are implemented.”